DAVID GREENE, HOST:

 GREENE: All right, but the White House is considering a limit for wealthier taxpayers who benefit most from this tax break.
 Non-profits who depend on donations are pushing back and hoping that that change does not take place.

 Tomorrow, we'll look at a tax rate for homeowners, the home mortgage interest deduction.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.